 In the academic system, the common degree structure consists of the bachelor's degree, followed by a master's degree and possibly a PhD or doctorate.
 The bachelor's and master's degree reflect a student's knowledge of the present state of a particular field of research, while a doctorate is meant to reflect the students ability to contribute to this field.
 The thing that distinguishes a doctorate from a master's or bachelor's degree is an emphasis on original research.
 While for a master's degree it is adequate to simply display an, extensive, knowledge of the current state of affairs in any specific field, an original contribution to that field is necessary for a doctorate to hold any value.

 To find novel problems and solutions takes quite some time in most fields, hence a PhD programme takes about three to six years.
-It also tends to be understood to some reasonable extent which problems remain unanswered in the field.
+It also tends to be understood which problems remain unanswered in the field to a reasonable extent.

-The problems that have yet to be solved tend to be reasonably well-defined.
-It is therefore justifiable to expect a candidate to be able to formulate a well defined question which is to be answered during their multi-year research.
+As the problems that have yet to be solved tend to be reasonably well-defined, it is justifiable to expect a candidate to be able to formulate a well defined question which is to be answered during their multi-year research.